We may receive a commission on purchases made from links.

 Even though each shark genuinely seemed to like the product, no one were willing to make a deal.
 Kevin O'Leary was underwhelmed by her total sales of $50,000, Daymond John thought it was a product people would largely forget about, Herjavec believed the business was more of a side hustle, and Lori Greiner didn't see the market potential.
 Visit believed the sharks were 100% wrong in their decisions and was committed to keeping her Salad Sling business going and growing.

-It's been two years since Jill Visit's Salad Sling episode aired on "Shark Tank."
-Even though she and the sharks didn't reach a deal, it appears Visit is still producing and selling her invention on the company website.
-The only other product that has been added, however, is a mini version of the Sling called Salad Sling Mini, which is perfect for smaller batches of greens and fresh herbs.
+Even though she and the sharks didn't reach a deal, it appears Jill Visit continued producing and selling her invention through an official company website and Amazon.
+The only other product that was added in addition to the original was a smaller version of the Sling called Salad Sling Mini, which is perfect for smaller batches of greens and fresh herbs.

-In the business and invention world, two years isn't necessarily a lot of time.
+In the business and invention world, a few years isn't necessarily a lot of time for a product.
 While the status of the growth of the Salad Sling isn't clear, there could be a lot going on behind the scenes, although to date, it hasn't surpassed the popularity of traditional salad spinners.

-There are no current sales numbers for the company available to the public, but customers can find the towels on Amazon, and the company continues to be mentioned on various outlets like The Kitchn in a positive light.
+There are no current sales numbers for the company available to the public, but Salad Slings continued to be mentioned on various outlets like The Kitchn in a positive light after the appearance on Shark Tank.
 Fans seem to love that the Salad Slings are easy to store and machine-washable.

-The company has a social media presence on Instagram and Facebook, but neither profile has posts later than 2022, and the combined number of followers on the sites equals a little more than 800 people.
-The Salad Sling is a clever and convenient item for the kitchen, and time will tell if Visit decides to amp up its presence again.
+Signs of Salad Sling going out of business were there as the company had a social media presence on Instagram and Facebook, but neither profile posted later than 2022, and the combined number of followers on the sites equals a little more than 800 people.
+While the Salad Sling is a clever and convenient item for the kitchen, it appears its swinging run has come to an end.